-Lab/tutorial sessions for this class will be held in the Computer Lab (check ACORN) and led by a Teaching Assistant.

-The main purpose of these sessions is to introduce you to SPSS, a statistical software package widely used in academic research and in industry.
-Your teaching assistants will guide you through exercises to practice applying the statistical techniques we cover to real data.
-The exercises are from your textbook, so you will need to bring your textbook to lab.
+Lab/tutorial sessions for this class will be asynchronous.
+Tutorial videos will be made available on the day of each lecture (Midterm days excluded).
+You are responsible for watching the video before the next lecture.
+The main purpose of tutorials is to introduce you to SPSS, a statistical software package widely used in academic research and in industry.
+In the videos, your teaching assistants will guide you through exercises to practice applying the statistical techniques we cover to actual data.
+The exercises are from your textbook, so you will need to have access to your textbook during lab.
+You are expected to follow along, practicing using SPSS to conduct analyses.
+You will need to apply these same techniques in your lab assignments.